 - can help promote and develop exercise habits during childhood and adolescence.

 To support resistance training benefits for pre-adolescent teams is same current research on bone mineral density and exercise and diet.
-Whereas before researchers believed the highlights years of calcium deposition began during puberty, which means between 8 a 12 (plus or minus 2 years) in girls and 10 to 14 (plus or minus 2 years) in boys adolescents have the ability to strengthen bone mineral density, especially calcium and actually deposit as much calcium during these years as the other 20 – 25 years that calcium can be deposited.
+Researchers used to believe that the years of calcium deposition began during puberty, which means between 8 and 12 (plus or minus 2 years) in girls and 10 to 14 (plus or minus 2 years) in boys.
+Adolescents have the ability to strengthen bone mineral density, especially calcium, and actually deposit as much calcium during these years as the other 20-25 years.

 Resistance training does not have to be weights and often actually shouldn’t be.
 Regular vigorous play such as climbing, jumping and wrestling etc are all forms of resistance activities for the young.
 Unfortunately, in most Western Countries, Australia in particular, we are getting away from this as a part of the normal culture.
-In Australia is it estimated that up to 2/3 of children will never actually climb a tree.
+Estimations in Australia is that up to 2/3 of children will never actually climb a tree.

-What are some of the risks and concerns when designing strength-training programs for young athletes?
+What are some of the risks and concerns when designing strength-training programs for youth sport?

 Firstly, I believe these types of programs must be sensible and follow common sense.
 ASCA guidelines suggest strength programs for young people should observe the following: